-By timothy from Slashdot's nobel-still-in-the-works department
+By timothy from Slashdot's nothing-good-will-come-of-this department

-By samzenpus from Slashdot's two-sides-of-a-coin department
+By samzenpus from Slashdot's go-ahead-and-ask department

 , Eric S.Raymond (ESR) has long been an important spokesperson for the open source movement.
 It's been a while since we talked to the co-founder of the Open Source Initiative so ESR has agreed to give us some of his time and answer your questions.
 As usual, ask as many as you'd like

 , but please, one question per post.Read Replies (0)